theninthsky/renderprime/README.md

 A high performance and serverless prerenderer built as a GCP _[Cloud Function](https://cloud.google.com/functions)_.

-The server version can be found here: https://github.com/theninthsky/renderprime/tree/server

 # Environment Variables

 `USER_AGENT`: The `navigator.userAgent` string that will be injected to the browser during rendering (default: `Prerender`).